GLASS AND GOLD

 I mapped the boundary between the Crucible and the Fray for 200 Pulses.
 The boundary moves.
 Not slowly, like geological drift, but in sudden lurches — sometimes dozens of meters between one Pulse and the next.
 The Fray is expanding.
 I do not know what it is expanding into, or what is pushing it.

-Devitrification & Legacy
+Devitrification and Legacy

 The Six Worlds